miki0724/Zaliczenie2024-Projektglowny/dokumentacja/ReadMeSklep.md

 To do:

-- Feature to be added 1
+- koszyk
-- Feature to be added 2
+- panel pokaż produkt

 ## Acknowledgements